 In previous articles, I focused on the negative side of the attitudes and behaviors of a segment of American Evangelicalism.
+This negative side is legalism.
 Certainly, not all believers in Jesus Christ are gripped with legalism and live accordingly.
-One of the main points is that to think and behave in the manner many Evangelicals do is contrary even to the rudimentary tenets of Christ’s teachings.
+One of the main points of those articles is that to think and behave in the manner many Evangelicals do is contrary even to the rudimentary tenets of Christ’s teachings.

 Their love was not motivated by sentiment or even merely because they were trying to follow in Jesus' footsteps.
-Their affirmative, dynamic love flowed from the plain teaching of Scripture, the infusion of Christ’s spiritual life, the supernatural empowerment and fruit of God’s Spirit, as well as the model of Jesus.
+God called them, regenerated their hearts, indwelled them by the Spirit, and baptized them in union with Christ.
+Their affirmative, dynamic love flowed from Christ’s work of love, the plain teaching of Scripture, the infusion of Christ’s spiritual life, the supernatural empowerment and fruit of God’s Spirit, as well as the model of Jesus.

 Love defined in 1 Corinthians 13

-The love of Jesus is demonstrated in the four Gospel accounts.
+Jesus’ love is demonstrated in the four Gospel accounts.
 It is also clearly taught throughout the rest of the New Testament.
 However, the most succinct and straightforward teachings on Christ’s love is found in the thirteenth chapter of the first letter to the Corinthians (New Testament).
-The context of this chapter is in a section where St. Paul is explaining how Christians ought to conduct themselves and to live with one another and with the world.
+The context of this chapter is in a section where St. Paul is explaining how people with saving faith ought to conduct themselves and to live with one another and with the world.
 The core of their living is in Christ, and the expression of that Christ-life core is love.
 This love is genuine affection and for those who are in Christ by faith, Paul says this love is necessary, expressed, permanent and superior to everything else.

 Love is necessary